ossf/criticality_score/cmd/criticality_score/README.md

 Project repository URLs are read from the specified `IN_FILE`.
 If `-` is passed in as an `IN_FILE` URLs will read from STDIN.

-Results are written in CSV format the output.
+Results are written in CSV format to the output.
 By default `stdout` is used for output.

 `FLAGS` are optional.
 See below for documentation.